Can the Minnesota Lynx add a second phase to their dynasty?

 State of play: After starting the season 5-7, the Lynx won 17 of their last 20 games and finished with a 22-10 record, earning a No. 3 seed in the WNBA playoffs.

-- They will take on the TK on Sunday at TK time in a single-elimination game.
+- They will take on the Chicago Sky on Sunday at 4pm in a single-elimination game

 Why it matters: Lynx coach Cheryl Reeve has already solidified herself as one of the great coaches of all time, but winning a fifth WNBA title with an almost completely new roster would be a feather in her cap.